IELuomus/extractiontool/docs/etie_documentation.md

 [Architecture overview](https://github.com/IELuomus/extractiontool/blob/main/docs/architecture_overview.md)
 [Directory structure overview](https://github.com/IELuomus/extractiontool/blob/main/docs/directory_structure_overview.md)

 Django applications are structured using several 'django apps', each of which is responsible for (ideally) one functionality.
-The apps are in separate folders with their own models.py (models for database tables), urls.py (ursl for direction of requests) and views.py (functionality) files.
+The apps are in separate folders with their own models.py (models for database tables), urls.py (urls for direction of requests) and views.py (functionality) files.
 The 'main app' contains django's settings in the settings.py file.
 In the ETIE application the main app is called simply 'project'.
 The urls.py file in the 'project' folder contains references to all the other apps' urls.py files so that requests can be directed to the correct url-addresses.

 See also [Django documentation](https://docs.djangoproject.com/en/3.2/)